NFC West Awards Week 15: Which bad quarterback switched bodies with Jared Goff?

 The Awards

 Most valuable player: TE George Kittle, San Francisco 49ers.
-Kittle finished four yards short of Shannon Sharpe’s NFL record for most single-game receiving yards by a tight end last weekend, hauling in seven passes for 210 yards and a touchdown in San Francisco’s home win over Denver.
+Kittle finished 4 yards short of Shannon Sharpe’s NFL record for most receiving yards in a game by a tight end last weekend, hauling in seven passes for 210 yards and a touchdown in San Francisco’s home win over Denver.
 The most impactful of those catches was an 85-yard catch-and-run score from Nick Mullens that exposed a busted coverage.
 On the season, the 6-foot-4, 250-pound tight end has recorded 69 catches for 1,103 yards and four touchdowns.
-He managed just six catches for 70 yards against the Seahawks two weeks ago, so it will be interesting to see if he can build on those numbers on Sunday.
+He managed just six catches for 70 yards against the Seahawks two weeks ago, so it will be interesting to see if he can build on those numbers Sunday.

 Most Read Sports Stories